 It is worth remembering that New York is a so-called Pure Comparative Negligence State which means that you can receive compensation even if you are partly to blame for the accident.
 For instance, if you are 30% at fault for the accident, you may still be entitled to receive 70% of the compensation.
 Also, it is worth noting that lawsuits stemming from bus and truck accidents can be much more complex than those based on car accidents because truck accident cases can involve several defendants from various states and they are quite often tried at federal courts.

 Many lawyers in New York are unwilling to take on bus and truck accident cases because of their complexity.
 The bus and truck accident lawyers at Gurfein Douglas in New York are fearless, meticulous and not afraid of a challenge.
 We, at Gurfein Douglas, pride ourselves not stopping until our clients get the justice and the compensation they deserve.
 Apart from law degrees, our firm’s principals Richard Gurfein and Preston Douglas also have degrees in engineering and biochemistry which gives them an edge over other motor vehicle accident attorneys in New York.

 At Gurfein Douglas you can rely on the scientific training of our two partners to uncover the often hidden technical details of your bus or truck accident lawsuit that the untrained eye might miss.
 Our bus and truck accident attorneys know what insurance companies look for in evaluating claims, how to make the most beneficial settlement offers and how to best prepare your case.

-One of our most successful cases involves a $6,783,203 settlement after a verdict was reached in trial of Brenda Lewis against the New York City Transit Authority when a young boys legs where run over by a city bus.
+One of our most successful cases involves a $6,783,203 settlement pedestrians accident with a bus after a verdict was reached in trial of Brenda Lewis against the New York City Transit Authority when a young boys legs where run over by a city bus.